Your Support Makes a Difference!

 JobPath works with the economic consulting firm Applied Economics to evaluate the outcomes of the JobPath program.
 Their research indicates that your investment in JobPath is worth it!

 - JobPath's economic impact totals $639.5 million, based on cumulative wage increases for JobPath graduates of $166.9 million!

 - JobPath has helped reduce public assistance expenditures by an estimated $4.1 million!

-- The annual program funding can be compared to the increase in wages less the decrease in public assistance for the year, resulting in an average return on investment (ROI) of 224% over the past twelve years.
+- The average return on investment (ROI) is 228% (program funding compared to the increase in wages minus the decrease in public assistance for the year)

 Majority of JobPath Graduates Stay in Pima County and Earn More

 In January of 2016, JobPath released an independent report from Applied Economics that evaluated the long-term outcomes of JobPath graduates between 2010 and 2014.
 Applied Economics, used data from unemployment insurance records was used to determine the number of graduates currently working in Pima County and how their wage levels increased over time.
 The following key facts were found:

 - 79% of graduates (300 men and women) are still employed in Pima County.